 What does it prepare you for?

-The program consists of core classes, electives and a thesis.
+The programme consists of core classes, electives and a thesis.
 All economics classes are in English, while electives in other departments can be in French, given that the Graduate Institute is bilingual.
-A thesis completes the program.
+A thesis completes the programme.

 Electives can be chosen both from the department's offerings and from those of other academic departments in the Institute.

 By the beginning of your second year, you will identify a supervisor for your master thesis.
 Students normally narrow down their research topic during their third semester, leading to a concrete thesis proposal by the end of the semester.
 You will focus on writing your thesis during the fourth semester, under the guidance of your advisor.

 The credit requirements are for 90 credits (ECTS) from classes: 36 from the six core classes, between 30 and 42 credits from electives in economics, and between 12 and 24 credits from electives outside economics, plus 30 credits for the thesis, for a grand total of 120 credits.

 Can I follow classes outside the Institute?

 Yes.
 You can take up to 2 classes in other institutions, subject to approval by the Directeur des études.
 Should you want to spend your third semester on exchange in one of our partner institutions, your application must be submitted during your second semester.